Notice: This page requires JavaScript to function properly.

 Ultimate HTML

-1. Web Development
+1. Understanding Web Development

-2. Tags and Attributes
+2. HTML Tags and Attributes

-3. Document Structure
+3. HTML Document Structure

-4. Media and Tables
+4. Working with Media and Tables

-5. Forms
+5. HTML Forms and User Input

-Clickable images
+Clickable Images

 Clickable images are images on a web page that can be clicked on, typically to navigate to another web page or perform other actions.
-Generally, we need this approach when dealing with online stores.
+Generally, you need this approach when dealing with online stores.
 Users get used to clicking on an image and getting a card with a complete product description and price.

 In this example, the <a> tag specifies the URL to link to in the href attribute, and the <img/> tag specifies the image to display.
 When the user clicks on the image, the browser will navigate to the URL specified in the href attribute.